-Post-modern buildings get listed status
+Trading estate gains listed status

 Thematic House, Kensington and Chelsea, London

-Renowned historian and architecture critic, Charles Jencks, was the designer of Thematic House, which has been Grade I listed.
+Renowned historian and architecture critic Charles Jencks designed Thematic House, which has been Grade I listed.

 London's Docklands - four buildings get Grade II status